-Melanie is currently a PhD candidate and Sessional Instructor at McGill University’s School of Social Work, and a member of the Centre for Research on Children and Families.
+Dr. Doucet is a recent graduate of the Social Work PhD program at McGill University’s School of Social Work, and is currently a Sessional Instructor and a member of the Centre for Research on Children and Families.
 She is also a recipient of SSHRC and Pierre Elliott Trudeau Foundation Doctoral scholarships.
-In 2015, Melanie co-founded a peer support group, the Montreal Youth in Care Alumni Student Association (MYCASA), and served as a Board of Directors member of the Quebec youth in care network (C.A.R.E Jeunesse) until August 2016.
-She is also involved as a youth advisor for the SSHRC-funded Study of Youth Leaving Care in Quebec and France (SYLC).
-Melanie continuously aspires to become a university professor, a research consultant, an author, a motivational speaker, and a mentor to and advocate for youth involved in the child welfare system.
+In 2015, Dr. Doucet co-founded a peer support group, the Montreal Youth in Care Alumni Student Association (MYCASA), and served as a Board of Directors member of the Quebec youth in care network (C.A.R.E Jeunesse) until August 2016.
+She was also involved as a youth advisor for the SSHRC-funded Study of Youth Leaving Care in Quebec and France (SYLC) for 4 years.
+Dr. Doucet continuously aspires to become a university professor, a research consultant, an author, a motivational speaker, and a mentor to and advocate for youth involved in the child welfare system.

-Stemming from her unique experience as a youth in care, Melanie’s main research interests are rooted in issues that affect youth in and from care.
-For her doctoral research, Melanie led and facilitated a collaborative photovoice project in Fall 2018 with eight former youth in care in the Greater Vancouver area on the importance of supportive long-term relationships for youth ‘aging out’ of care.
+Stemming from her unique experience as a youth in care, Dr. Doucet’s main research interests are rooted in issues that affect youth in and from care.
+For her doctoral research, Dr. Doucet led and facilitated a collaborative photovoice project in Fall 2018 with eight former youth in care in the Greater Vancouver area on the importance of supportive long-term relationships for youth ‘aging out’ of care.
 The project aimed to take a closer look at the types and dimensions of supportive relationships in the lives of young people from care, and how those relationships can be developed and supported over time.
-Melanie’s research aims to provide a platform for the voice of youth from care in proposing specific recommendations relevant to child welfare policies, programs and intervention strategies targeted to young people in care transitioning to adulthood.
+Dr. Doucet’s research aims to provide a platform for the voice of youth from care in proposing specific recommendations relevant to child welfare policies, programs and intervention strategies targeted to young people in care transitioning to adulthood.